5 Ways To Deal With A Kid Who Hates Bedtime

 Instead of presenting bedtime as a consequence, try reframing it in a positive light to transform the way your child thinks about sleep.

-Try this: “Repackage” bedtime your special time when you can snuggle together in bed where it’s nice and clean and comfortable.
+Try this: “Repackage” bedtime as your special time when you can snuggle together in bed where it’s nice and clean and comfortable.
 You can also talk to your child about how much sleep helps them.
 For example: Sleep helps them grow taller and stronger (until one day, they might be even bigger than mommy and daddy); it helps them dream cool dreams; it boosts their body’s healing powers; it helps them run faster – and the faster they sleep, the faster they can wake up to a new day to play.

 2. Simplify the bedtime routine